BrailleRAP building manual

 _images/mksgenl_solenoid.jpg

-• Loosen the pulley on the vertical axis to release the upper carriage.
+• Loosen the pulley on the vertical axis to release the top carriage.

 _images/toppulley_fix.jpg